CS196Illinois/lecture-notes-sp19/git-bash.md

 git remote add origin https://github.com/<your-github-username>/196-test.git git push -u origin master
 ```
+It should ask you for username and password as well, so just enter that information in when prompted.

 What this does is add a README.md file, which is a markdown file that is usually used to display information about what the repo is and how to install the necessary things to start working on this code.

 REMINDER - your command will be different for the ".git" link since your repo is different than my repo, replace that line, or simply copy the commands github does for you.